fititnt/joomla-override-examples/templates/system/override/readme.txt

-here its override from frontend
+here its override from administrator